About Substance Use Disorder Clinical Care

 - Usage/Effects THC is used for both medicinal and illegal purposes.
 A synthetic THC called Marinol has been used to control nausea and vomiting caused by chemotherapeutic agents used in treatment of cancer and to stimulate the appetite of AIDS patients.
 Marijuana can be smoked, eaten, drunk, or mixed with other drugs.
 Some effects of THC include increased heart rate, paranoia, psychosis, respiratory problems, and panic attacks.

-K2/Spice (Synthetic Cannabinoids)
+K2/Spice and Blue Lotus (Synthetic Cannabinoids)

 - Classification Synthetic cannabinoids are part of a group of drugs called new psychoactive substances (NPS).
-NPS are unregulated mind-altering substances that have become newly on available the market and are intended to produce the same effects as illegal drugs.
+NPS are unregulated mind-altering substances that have become newly available on the market and are intended to produce the same effects as illegal drugs.
 Some of these substances may have been around for years but have reentered the market in altered chemical forms, or due to renewed popularity.

 - Usage/Effects The most common way to use synthetic cannabinoids is to smoke the dried plant material.
 Users also mix the sprayed plant material with marijuana or brew it as tea.
 Other users buy synthetic cannabinoid products as liquids to vaporize in e-cigarettes.